jeff-mos-def/jeffcamacho-micro/src/content/blog/05-PMP-update/index.md

 ## Where I’m At

 - **Study Progress**: Continuing practice exams and refining notes.
 Resources like [Andrew Ramdayal’s course](https://tiaexams.com/course/pmpsimplifiedcourse-bundle) and PMBOK 7 remain central to my study process.
-I've also got some practice tests through Andrews course and other material through Percipio, which I will be getting into later.
+I've also got some practice tests through Andrew's course and other material through Percipio, which I will be getting into later.
 - **Application**: Slowly documenting my project experience, an unexpectedly meticulous step.
 I've gotten some help from a collegue I work with in the application process.
 His insight really helped me see that *I'm probably over thinking my application*.
 Very typical of me.
 - **Reflections on Agile & PMP**: The overlap of methodologies has deepened my understanding of how to apply both traditional and adaptive techniques in project work.